-It is conventional wisdom that a residential leasehold with in excess of one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 45 years remaining, the residence will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with over 100 years unexpired lease term is worth roughly the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.

 | Lender | Requirement |